lanrat/allxfr/README.md

         nameserver to use for manually querying of records not in zone file -out string
-        directory to save found zones in (default "zones") -parallel uint
+        directory to save found zones in (default "zones") -overwrite
+        if zone already exists on disk, overwrite it with newer data -parallel uint
         number of parallel zone transfers to perform (default 10) -psl